 Feelings of low self-worth and shame around your eating disorder are also common, and you may worry that health care professionals might judge you.
 Even so, it’s important to seek help if you experience any symptoms of T1DE, because the sooner you can receive treatment for your eating disorder, the greater the chances of recovery.

-It can be common for people with T1DE may also experience other conditions such as depression, anxiety and diabetes stress.
+It can be common for people with T1DE to also experience other conditions such as depression, anxiety and diabetes stress.
 Research has also shown that some people with type 1 diabetes may respond less positively to conventional eating disorder treatment [2].

 Treatment adapted for people with eating disorders living type 1 diabetes is still in the early stages of development.
 However, it has been agreed that people who deliver treatment for T1DE should ideally have knowledge and understanding in treating both eating disorders and type 1 diabetes.

-It’s important that health care professionals know about these risk factors when working with people with type 1 diabetes.
+t’s important that health care professionals know about these risk factors when working with people with type 1 diabetes.
 Knowing how to spot the signs of an eating disorder, and address these risk factors in people with type 1 diabetes can help to prevent eating disorders and intervene early.
 You should also use sensitive language in consultations for diabetes, particularly when communicating messages around weighing and glucose management.

 This video raises awareness of the association between, and risks of, type 1 diabetes and eating disorders.
 Swimming with the T1DE